I am forever grateful to have been introduced to Yoga in 1976.

 My back and body had never felt better.

-I found a home in yoga and it has been part of my life for these years.
+I found a home in yoga and it has been part of my life for over 46 years.

 I am forever grateful to Torben Ulrich.